dict2css

 • indent (str) – The indent to use, such as a tab (\t), two spaces or four spaces.
 Default '\t'.

-• trailing_semicolon (bool) – Whether to add a semicolon to the end of the final property.
+• trailing_semicolon (Optional[bool]) – Whether to add a semicolon to the end of the final property.
 Default False.

 • indent_closing_brace (bool) – Default False.